Mirror Games Against an Open Book Player: Further Work

 \section{Further Work}

-Note that the strategy for Bob requires exponential computation.
-The work suggests the question of whether Bob's strategy can be made to be computationally efficient.
-In particular, a possible direction for getting an efficient strategy for Bob is to simulate Alice on various future selections, with the hope that this reveals which set and matching she is actually storing in her memory and therefore yield a move to play that will make her lose.
+Note that the strategy for Bob requires exponential time computation.
+This suggests the open question of whether Bob's strategy can be made to be computationally efficient.
+In particular, a possible direction for getting an efficient strategy for Bob is to simulate Alice on various future selections, with the hope that this simulation reveals which set and matching she is actually storing in her memory and hence yield a move to play that will make her lose.

 Another question is whether it is possible to have a closed book Alice with little memory and only a few bits of long term randomness where even an all powerful Bob will not be able to beat her.
-Recall that under computational limitations on Bob this is possible, as pointed out by Menuhin and Naor~\cite{MenuhinN22}.
+Recall that under computational limitations on Bob (the existence of a pseudorandom function that Bob cannot distinguish from random) this is possible, as pointed out by Menuhin and Naor~\cite{MenuhinN22}.

-Is there an extension of Berlekamp's Theorem that will tell us that given enough subsets not only are there two whose union is of even cardinality but there are $c$ sets such that the union of any $c'$ of them is of even cardinality for all $c' \leq c$.
-This type of result would have made the amplification much simpler.
+{\bf Extending Eventown:} Is there an extension of Berlekamp's Theorem that will tell us that given enough subsets not only are there two subsets whose union is of even cardinality but there are $c$ sets such that the union of any $c'$ of them is of even cardinality for all $c' \leq c$.
+This type of result would have made the amplification much simpler, as in Section~\ref{sec-half}, following turn $2k$ Bob finds $s_1, s_2, \ldots, s_c$ sets (where the actual used set $s$ is one of them, they all have similar conditional probability, i.e $\Pr[S=s_i|x,r_A]$ and such that the union of any $c'$ of them is of even cardinality).
+Bob's new strategy in turn t(for $t>2k$) is to pick some number that has not been used and that is not in $\bigcup_{i\in A} s_{i}$, where $A\subseteq \{1,2...c\}$ indicate the indexes $i$ s.t.\ no number from $s_i$ has been used from turn 2k up to turn t.
+Since the union of any $c'$ subsets from $s_1,...,s_c$ is of even cardinality, we have that the first one to pick a number from $s_i$ after turn 2k is Alice.
+Thus, to secure a draw, Alice need to "guess" the right $s_i$, but this happens with a probability close to $1/c$ (instead of $1/2$).
+This also has the potential to yield a sharper result in terms of the probability of Alice drawing as a function of the memory she has.

+The latter raises the general question of whether there is a better amplification procedure where you get that against an $o(n)$ memory Alice there is a strategy for Bob that make Bobs win with all but exponentially in $n$ small probability.

+{\bf Alice's side - precise bounds:} What is the precise bound on the size of memory Alice actually needs in order to survive this ordeal.
+We can think of a deterministic strategy that requires $n$ bits (recall that there are $2n$ numbers all together).
+Alice fixes any perfect matching on the elements $\{1, 2, \ldots, 2n\}$; for example $(1, 2), (3, 4), \ldots, (2n-1, n)$.
+Every bit $b_i$ represents a pair of numbers $(2i-1,2i)$.
+If $b_i=1$ it means that the numbers $2i-1,2i+1$ have both already been used and $b_i=0$ means that neither have been used.
+In addition imagine that Alice stores an index $k$ of a value that was used but its partner was not used (we need to maintain the invariant that there is always at most one such value - in fact we will make sure it is in the smallest number has not be used so far, so there isn't even any need to store it explicitly).